meharbhamrah/CSKeywords/README.md

 - Network Topology: Network topology represents how network devices are interconnected, aiding in network design and management.

 ## Networking
+- Port Numbers (HTTP, HTTPS, FTP, SMTP, Telnet, SSH): Port Numbers are like specific doors in a building where data goes in and out.
+For example, HTTP uses Port 80, HTTPS uses Port 443, FTP uses Port 21, SMTP uses Port 25, Telnet uses Port 23, and SSH uses Port 22.

+- Seven Layers of OSI Model: The OSI Model divides network communication into seven layers.
+Think of it as a cake with seven layers, each having a specific role.
+These layers help devices communicate over networks by breaking the process into manageable parts.

+- NAT (Network Address Translation): NAT is like a magic trick that lets multiple devices in your home share one public IP address.
+It's like having a translator that helps them talk to the internet.

+- Router: A router is like a traffic cop for data.
+It decides where data should go within a network and also directs data between your home network and the internet.

 - IP Addressing: IP addressing assigns unique numerical addresses to devices on a network.

 - Subnet Masks: Subnet masks divide IP addresses into network and host portions.